luckinet/tabshiftr/README.md

     `setCluster()`, `setHeader()` and `setVariable()`, which could be piped into one another and finally into `makeSchema()`.
   - A proper error-management.
-Due to the fuzzy nature of setting up a schema descriptions, interaction between machine and human is crucial.
+Due to the fuzzy nature of setting up a schema description, interaction between machine and human is crucial.
 Whenever an instruction to extract information from a table results in an error, it should ideally be possible to pinpoint what exactly the issue with those instruction is.
 This might be a